AIDS, HIV, and Pneumocystis Pneumonia (PCP)

 - Your CD4 count falls below 300 and you have another opportunistic infection such as thrush, a fungal mouth infection.
 This infection may raise your risk for PCP.

 - You are taking drugs that suppress the immune system.

 If you have had PCP, you may need to continue taking medication to avoid recurrence.
-However, you may be able to stop taking PCP drugs if your CD4 count goes over 200 and stays there for at least three to six months.
+However, you may be able to stop taking PCP drugs if your CD4 count goes over 200 and stays there for at least three months.